 Back in the present, we caught up over fish and chips exchanging stories about our battles with COVID-19.
 At a certain point, my mother held a long pause staring into the San Francisco Bay.
 She talked about the scores of death witnessed, the hours that never seemed to end, the fear of getting infected, the fear of infected co-workers not surviving, the fear of not having enough tests to keep up, the fear for her safety, the fear for mine 3,000 miles away.
 Her eyes teared up as trauma took her back through time.

 As I held my mother, I thought about how health workers waded through these moments.
 We were bombarded with trauma at work and still suffered the fallout of the pandemic at home.
-Some drilled into the cracked foundations of their marriages, some wrestled with virtual learning for their kids and some suffered isolation from communities they held dear.
+Some drilled into the cracked foundations of their marriages, some wrestled with virtual learning for their kids and some suffered isolation from communities they held dear and yet we all strived to remind everyone that COVID-19 was not political.
 Most of us never worked from home.
 Day in, day out, we went into the storm everyone else feared.
 We lived, mourned and navigated the sea of despair everyone else read about.

 From February to October 2020, I led the Operations for San Francisco’s COVID-19 Command Center.
 We were over a thousand strong.
 A phalanx of epidemiologists, nurses, physicians, police, librarians, firefighters, analysts, scientists, educators and operators.
 We were a highly-efficient engine driven to protect the most vulnerable and mitigate transmission.
 Acquiring and allocating PPE became the Odyssey.
 Bringing hospitals, government agencies and community-based organizations together became Westeros.
 Implementing protocols to contact trace, isolate and quarantine through three surges in the second most densely populated city in the nation became Shakespearean.
 However, the data points that drove our hourly decisions never stopped being human.
 The numbers were lives on the brink of loss, families separated, jobs impacted and dreams diminished.
 At San Francisco’s COVID-19 Command Center, we even had a space to cry.
 We used it when we got overwhelmed, when fear and fatigue hollowed our minds, and when we needed to pick up shards of ourselves after watching George Floyd being murdered.